 29. Sticks on Fire

 There’s no delicate way to put this.
-This variety of succulent looks like a group of sticks which are on fire because they’re orange in color.
+This variety of succulent looks like a group of sticks that are on fire because they’re orange in color.

 Well, you now have 29 different varieties of succulents to choose from.
 Some do better outdoors and some better indoors.